bricker0/choropleth_map/README.md

 You should now have two different layers or files loaded, their names should be seen in the Table of Contents (TOC) pane.
 Let's open the attribute tables of both files and have a look around to find out what the two have in common so that they can be joined.

-Several of the indicators have a ISO3 code - this is the best one to use if it is available.
+Several of the indicators have an ISO3 code - this is the best one to use if it is available.

 Join the data.
-In the TOC right click on the world layer and select properties, then select join.
+In the TOC  right-click on the world layer and select properties, then select join.
 Identify the attributes that match for you to join the two files.

 In the next window click the green plus sign in the bottom left corner.
 Use the dropdown menus to identify the file and attribute field to join. (later if you want to remove the join you created – you can always push the red subtract symbol).